arjunvynipadath/docs/README.txt

                             Version 1.2
 			      README

 			     June 2007

-This is the OpenFabrics Enterprise Distribution (OFED) version 1.2 software package supporting InfiniBand fabrics.
-It is composed of several software modules intended for use on a computer cluster constructed as an InfiniBand network.
+This is the OpenFabrics Enterprise Distribution (OFED) version 1.2 software package supporting InfiniBand and iWARP fabrics.
+It is composed of several software modules intended for use on a computer cluster constructed as an InfiniBand subnet or an iWARP network.

 *** Note:  If you plan to upgrade OFED on your cluster, please upgrade all
 	   its nodes to this new version.